Pyrosomes: Strange and Bioluminescent Creatures in the Ocean

 The physical appearance and size of the pyrosomes is shown in the video above.
 They have the typical, elongated thimble shape of other pyrosomes as well as the opening at one end.
 Their body is pale orange or pink and is gelatinous.
 It has been described as having a "pimply" appearance.
 It dries out and becomes flat if it's out of the water for too long.
 The creatures are sometimes known as sea pickles.

 The pyrosomes in the current North America bloom range from eight to sixty centimetres in length.
 They are usually found in warmer water.
-A scientist at the Institute of Ocean Sciences in Sidney on British Columbia suspects that the creatures became stuck in an unusually warm current that developed in the eastern Pacific between 2014 and 2016.
+A scientist at the Institute of Ocean Sciences in Sidney, British Columbia, suspects that the creatures became stuck in an unusually warm current that developed in the eastern Pacific between 2014 and 2016.

 In May 2017, a research team from Oregon collected 60,000 pyrosomes after only five minutes of trawling with a net.
 Pyrosomes fill fishing nets, stopping other creatures from being caught.
 In addition, the zooids eat the zooplankton (tiny animals) that are eaten by other animals, including shrimp, crabs, and the crustaceans that are an important food source for fish and seabirds.
 Another concern is that if a change in the environment causes all of the pyrosomes to die at around the same time, their decomposing bodies might create serious effects for the ecosystem.